-Bathroom design installation and refurbishment Billericay
+Bathroom design installation and refurbishment in Billericay

 (and surrounding areas)

-Our contacts in the trade allow us to source high-quality materials, tiles bathroom suites, fixtures and fittings etc. at the best prices.
+Our contacts in the trade allow us to source high-quality materials, tiles, bathroom suites, fixtures and fittings etc., at the best prices.

 Meticulous planning ensures we build your bathroom within the agreed time frame with little disruption to your everyday life.

 The first step is for a bathroom fitter to visit your home and discuss what you would like for the bathroom.
 It’s ok if you’re not sure what you want we can offer any suggestions and options.

 The fitter will measure up your space and go through all options for every part of the bathroom with you to establish precisely what you want.

 After this process, a full no-obligation quote is written for you.
 You’ll be dealing with an experienced bathroom fitter, not a high-pressure salesman.